pbhatia243/Neural_Conversation_Models/README.md

 -----
 Data accepted is in the tsv format where first component is the context and second is the reply

-TSV format Ubuntu Data can be found [here](https://drive.google.com/file/d/0BwPa9lrosQKdSTZxZ0tydUFGWE0/view)
+TSV format Ubuntu Dialog Data can be found [here](https://drive.google.com/file/d/0BwPa9lrosQKdSTZxZ0tydUFGWE0/view)

 example :-
 1. What are you doing ? \t Writing seq2seq model .